-How blockchain can be the response to major legal issues and what new legal issues will arise in 2018 through its exploitation.
+How blockchain can be the response to major legal issues and what new legal issues will arise in 2018 through its exploitation, here are our predictions.

 The buzzing explosion of new technologies lately is coated with fear because of the growing number of cybersecurity meltdowns spreading all over and paralyzing users and markets.
-Blochchain seems to be the right response to it and below are the top 4 predictions on blockhain law for 2018 from my colleagues Elisa Rosati and Tommaso Ricci.
+Blockchain seems to be the right response to it, and below are the top 4 blockchain predictions for 2018 from my colleagues Elisa Rosati and Tommaso Ricci.

 Although many doubts revolve around the potential of the blockchain in the market, it is not hard to stretch our imagination and realize that it will revolutionize many economic sectors.
-The major players from traditional sectors, like banks, insurances, stock exchanges, logistics or media companies are already engaged in pilot projects.
-Blockchain based solutions are seen as a major breakthrough as they bring about high levels of traceability and security in economic transactions online.
+The significant players from traditional areas, like banks, insurances, stock exchanges, logistics, or media companies, are already engaged in pilot projects.
+Blockchain-based solutions are seen as a breakthrough as they bring about high levels of traceability and security in economic transactions online.

-As more and more sectors increase their reliance on smart technologies for operational practices, IoT devices will increasingly converge with fog computing, machine learning, artificial intelligence and, of course, blockchain as covered in this previous blog post.
-The encrypted and decentralised nature of blockchain makes it a viable option when it comes to keeping the ever-growing number of connected devices in our homes and offices secure.
+As more and more sectors increase their reliance on smart technologies for operational practices, IoT devices will increasingly converge with fog computing, machine learning, artificial intelligence, and, of course, blockchain as covered in this previous blog post.
+The encrypted and decentralized nature of blockchain makes it a viable option when it comes to keeping the ever-growing number of connected devices in our homes and offices secure.
 Earlier this month, for example, IBM spotlighted blockchain’s potential to securely unlock the business and operational value of IoT: IBM and Maersk blockchain could securely track and register the history of individual items and packages, creating audit trails, reducing costs, accelerating transactions and building trust.
-Furthermore IoT applications are enabling new types of “smart contracts” which could potentially work across a blockchain to facilitate business activity and commerce by automating the messy and expensive post-trade settlement paperwork.
+Furthermore, IoT applications are enabling new types of “smart contracts” which could potentially work across a blockchain to facilitate business activity and commerce by automating the messy and expensive post-trade settlement paperwork.

-3. Legaltech: blockchain will speed up the compliance with legal obligations
+3. Legaltech: blockchain will speed up compliance with legal obligations

 Currently, a lot of problems prevail in the field of healthcare because of a lack of uniformity and the absence of a reliable and transparent method for storing and retrieve sensitive information.